 "Gas" means natural gas as produced from wells classified as gas wells or oil wells.

-"MAOP" shall mean the maximum allowable operating pressure.

-"MCF" means one thousand (1,000) cubic feet of Gas measured at a base temperature of sixty degrees (60) Fahrenheit, and at a pressure base of fourteen and seventy-three one-hundredths (14.65) pounds per square inch absolute.
+"MCF" means one thousand (1,000) cubic feet of Gas measured at a base temperature of sixty degrees (60) Fahrenheit, and at a pressure base of fourteen and seventy-three one-hundredths (14.73) pounds per square inch absolute.

 "MMBtu" means one million (1,000,000) British Thermal Units.